mengyue-z/Employee-Directory/README.md

 ## Description

-* This is a employee directory application with React where users can view all the informations of the employees and are able to sort or filter the results.
+* This is an employee directory application with React where users can view all the information of the employees and are able to sort or filter the results.

 ## User Story
 ```